fitplay-hq/b2b-portal/README.md

 - cart and checkout pages with quantity management and secure order placement
 - Added client order approval and tracking interfaces with email notifications

-### 7. Automatic type generation from backend

-- Types are generated for frontend from backend
-- This enables automatic order status and category names when changed on backend

-### 8. Created list companies and patch companies
+### 8. Created list companies and patch companies API

 - To enable companies selection in add and edit client form
 - To enable adding new company when creating client
 - Edit company data and products when editting form.

-### 9. Made APIs so that data matches what is showed in the frontend UI
+### 9. Made changes to APIs

+- To match returned data with what is required on fronted

 ### 10. Branch Merges & Conflict Resolution

 - Regularly merged updates from the backend branch into main and resolved merge conflicts.

+### 11. Automatic type generation from backend

+- Types are generated for frontend from backend
+- This enables automatic order status and category names when changed on backend

+### 12. Data fetching and mutation hooks

+- Created hooks for managing data updates and fetching
+- data with types so it's easier to work in frontend

 ---